Tampa Bay Buccaneers: Facilities

-Since 1998, the Buccaneers have played their home games at Raymond James Stadium in Tampa.
-Prior to that, they had played in Tampa Stadium since their establishment.
+The Buccaneers played their home games at Tampa Stadium until 1998, when they moved to Raymond James Stadium in Tampa.

-In 1975, the Buccaneers built a small practice complex with offices near Tampa International Airport called One Buccaneer Place – often shorted to "One Buc Place".
-The team utilized the unspectacular facility through the 1990s and into the early 2000s.
+In 1975, the Buccaneers built a small practice complex with offices near Tampa International Airport called One Buccaneer Place—often shorted to "One Buc Place".
+The team used the unspectacular facility through 2005.
 It sat across the street from International Plaza and Bay Street, and backed up to the runways of the airport.
 It was located about two miles away from Tampa Stadium.
 As other NFL clubs began replacing and upgrading their respective facilities, Buccaneers players and coaches stepped up their complaints about the constant aircraft noise, cramped offices, small locker rooms, infestations, and decrepit condition of One Buc Place.
-Then-head coach Jon Gruden sarcastically referred to the facility as "The Woodshed"; some of the coaches' offices were actually converted broom closets.
+Then-head coach Jon Gruden sarcastically referred to the facility as "The Woodshed"; some of the coaches' offices were converted broom closets.
 The frequent summertime rain sent the team to practice in a nearby parking garage.
-Some players and staff even claim to have come down with illnesses from spending too much time in the building.
+Some players and staff claim to have come down with illnesses from spending too much time in the building.
 For much of the team's existence, the Buccaneers held training camp on the University of Tampa campus, then at the expansive and better-equipped Disney's Wide World of Sports Complex near Orlando (2002–2008).

-In August 2006, the Buccaneers unveiled a new $30 million training facility.
-Conveniently located across the street from Raymond James Stadium (on the former site of Tampa Bay Center), the state-of-the-art 145000 sqft facility on 33 acre is one of the largest in the NFL.
-Its features include offices and meeting rooms, three natural grass practice fields, a theater for meetings and press conferences, an expanded weight room, a fully equipped kitchen and dining room, a rehabilitation center with three separate pools and a locker room twice the size of the former location.
-The building is capped off with a five-story glass and steel football as a key design element.
-An adjacent climate-controlled indoor practice facility, featuring an artificial turf field, was later completed in 2017.
+In August 2006, the Buccaneers unveiled a $30 million training facility located across the street from Raymond James Stadium (on the former site of Tampa Bay Center).
+The state-of-the-art 145000 sqft facility on 33 acre is one of the largest in the NFL.
+It includes offices and meeting rooms, three natural grass practice fields, a theater for meetings and press conferences, an expanded weight room, a fully equipped kitchen and dining room, a rehabilitation center with three pools and a locker room twice the size of the former location.
+The building has a five-story glass and steel football.
 In 2009, the team began holding training camp at this new complex.

-In the second week of September 2007, statues of important figures from the Buccaneers 2002 championship season were moved into the lobby area in an exhibit called "Moment of Victory".
+In September 2007, statues of important figures from the Buccaneers 2002 championship season were moved into the lobby area in an exhibit called "Moment of Victory".
 The life-size statues included players Mike Alstott, Ronde Barber, Derrick Brooks, Brad Johnson, John Lynch, Shelton Quarles, Simeon Rice, Warren Sapp, and head coach Jon Gruden.
 The statues are modeled after images from the sideline towards the end of Super Bowl XXXVII.

+An adjacent climate-controlled indoor practice facility with an artificial turf field was added in 2017.

-Initially, the facility might have been unnamed, but for over a decade, it simply was referred to as "One Buc Place", utilizing the same name as the old building.
-In 2018, the facility was officially named Advent Health Training Facility, as part of a ten-year naming rights deal with Advent Health.
+Initially, the facility might have been unnamed, but for over a decade, it simply was referred to as "One Buc Place", the same name as the old building.
+In 2018, the facility was named AdventHealth Training Facility, as part of a ten-year naming rights deal with AdventHealth.